quacksouls/lyf/hello.md

 environment.
 Why JavaScript?
 Why not Python?
 Or C, C++, Java, Ruby, or some other language?
 I find JavaScript to be reasonably easy to learn.
 Python is also easy to learn.
 However, I have not been able to find a programming game that encourages its players to write, say, Python or Ruby code.
-Please contact me if you encounter such a game for Python or Ruby or another language.
+Let me know if you encounter such a game for Python or Ruby or another language.
 The game [ByteLegend](https://github.com/ByteLegend/ByteLegend) encourages its players to write Java code.
-If you prefer Java, by all means give ByteLegend a go.
+If you prefer Java, give ByteLegend a go.

 Why Bitburner?
 The game encourages you to write JavaScript code, not in a programming language specifically designed for the game.
 Isn't that the same